 Qualitative Spatial Reasoning

 Diagrams and models seem inextricably linked with human spatial reasoning.
 Why?
 The wealth of concrete detail in such analog spatial representations at first might seem more than necessary for most spatial questions.
-Perhaps there are more abstract representations of shape and space which by themselves are sufficient for the tasks an intelligence cares about.
+Perhaps there are more abstract representations of shape and space that by themselves are sufficient for the tasks an intelligence cares about.
 If there are, then why don't people use them?
 Is it due to our highly evolved visual systems, whose computational power makes it cheaper to measure than to infer?
 Have we simply not discovered them yet?
 Or is there some deeper reason why humans rely so much on perception for spatial tasks?

 We believe there are deep reasons for human reliance on perceptual abilties for spatial reasoning, and that these reasons dominate the structure of theories for spatial reasoning in both people or machines.
 Our concise statement of this idea is the Poverty Conjecture: There is no problem-independent, purely qualitative representation of space or shape.
 By "purely qualitative," we mean to rule out representations whose parts contain enough detailed information to permit calculation or the operation of perceptual-like processing.
 (Alas, we do not yet have a more precise definition.)
-Examples of descriptions that are purely qualitative include describing a two-dimensional shape by a list of signs of curvatures for boundary segments, or stating that two objects are gears which can mesh.
+Examples of descriptions that are purely qualitative include describing a two-dimensional shape by a list of signs of curvatures for boundary segments, or stating that two objects are gears that can mesh.
 Examples of descriptions that are quantitative enough to permit perception-like processes are symbolic descriptions with numerical components, high-resolution arrays, and symbolic algebraic expressions.

 The MD/PV model

 What does the poverty conjecture tell us about spatial reasoning?
-It suggests that spatial representations consist of two parts: a metric diagram, which includes quantitative information and thus provides a substrate which can support perceptual-like processing, and a place vocabulary, which makes explicit qualitative distinctions in shape and space relevant to the current task.
-The metric diagram can use floating-point numbers, algebra, or even high-precision arrays --- whatever it uses, there must be enough detail to support answering spatial queries by calculation, and it must be capable of supporting the construction of place vocabularies.
+It suggests that spatial representations consist of two parts: a metric diagram, which includes quantitative information and thus provides a substrate that can support perceptual-like processing, and a place vocabulary, which makes explicit qualitative distinctions in shape and space relevant to the current task.
+The metric diagram can use floating-point numbers, algebra, or even high-precision arrays--whatever it uses, there must be enough detail to support answering spatial queries by calculation, and it must be capable of supporting the construction of place vocabularies.
 Place vocabularies consist of places, contiguous regions of space where some important property (e.g., in contact with a gear, inside a well) is constant.
 Computing the place vocabulary according to the needs of the problem ensures that the relevant distinctions are made.
 Defining the places in terms of elements in the metric diagram makes the diagram a good communication medium for diverse representations.

 A FROB scenario.
 Can these balls collide?
 What if the right ball flies over the well and the left ball falls into it?
 What if both balls fall into the well?
 Even these simple qualitative stipulations can dramatically affect our judgments concerning their fate.

 Our first exploration of the MD/PV model was in a system that reasoned about motion through space, called FROB.
 FROB reasoned about the motion of balls bouncing around in a two-dimensional diagram.
-Aside from predicting the specific motion of a given ball, FROB also produced on demand summaries of the eventual fate of a ball and estimates about whether two balls might collide.
+Aside from predicting the specific motion of a given ball, FROB also produced on-demand summaries of the eventual fate of a ball and estimates about whether two balls might collide.
 These problems are an important subset of the spatial reasoning tasks faced by any agent operating in a world of moving objects.
 For instance, one should be able to quickly figure out that two balls thrown into the same well might collide, while throwing the balls into different wells means they cannot collide, unless one of them escapes.

 A more complex class of motion problems concerns fixed-axis mechanisms, such as mechanical clocks.
 The creation of reliable mechanical clocks was a milestone in mechanical engineering; thus the development of systems which can reason about such mechanisms serves as a good milestone for qualitative spatial reasoning.
-One milestone, the qualitative simulation of a mechanical clock from first principles, was achieved by our group in February 1988 by the CLOCK system built by Paul Nielsen and Boi Faltings as part of their Ph.D. theses.
+One milestone, the qualitative simulation of a mechanical clock from first principles, was achieved by our group in February 1988 with the CLOCK system built by Paul Nielsen and Boi Faltings as part of their Ph.D. theses.

 CLOCK worked on fixed-axis mechanisms which could be decomposed into two-dimensional interactions.
 Given a CAD-like description of the parts of a mechanism and their degrees of freedom, CLOCK computed a place vocabulary based on configuration space.
 Configuration space is the appropriate basis for the place vocabulary because connectivity is central to kinematic state.
 Faltings developed an elegant characterization of such places and algorithms for computing them (Faltings, 1987, 1990).
 Instead of developing a single, massive high-dimensionality vocabulary, his algorithms created place vocabularies for pairs of parts that could interact, and used elements from these vocabularies to define kinematic states for the whole mechanism.
 The metric diagram plays a key role in this composition process, since defining consistent combinations of places sometimes requires projecting constraints from one vocabulary to another (and thus introducing new distinct places) when two vocabularies share a part.